Martin Kelly (musician): Heavenly

 During the later part of his time with East Village Kelly began working for Jeff Barrett at his independent press company Capersville, assisting with PR duties for a wide range of artists including the Happy Mondays, Primal Scream, New Order and My Bloody Valentine.
 During this time Barrett and Kelly became close friends and in 1990 Barrett hatched the idea for a new label Heavenly.
 Over the next 20 years Heavenly would launch the careers of Saint Etienne, Manic Street Preachers, Beth Orton, Ed Harcourt, Doves and The Magic Numbers.
 After a brief stint in 1992 when Kelly worked for Alan McGee at Creation Records, in 1993 Barrett asked him to become his partner at the label.
 At that time Kelly had begun managing one of the labels key acts, Saint Etienne, something he does to this day.
 In 1994 Kelly was involved in starting up The Heavenly Social club with Jeff Barrett, Robin Turner and Nick Dewey.
-The Social proved to be a pivotal moment in London club culture as it spawned a musical genre, big beat.
 Kelly is still a partner in The Social, a 7 days a week, nightclub and bar in central London.
 In 2009 Kelly switched his focus from recorded music to song publishing and set up Heavenly Songs Limited via Bucks Music in early 2010.

 Author

-June 2010 saw the publication of Kelly's first book Fender:The Golden Age 1946–1970.
+June 2010 saw the publication of Kelly's first book Fender: The Golden Age 1946–1970.
 Written by Kelly and Terry Foster, designed and photographed by his brother Paul, the book is a detailed account of the early years of Fender musical instruments, when the company still had connections with its creator Leo Fender.
 It has been published in several languages around the world.
 November 2021 saw the publication of Kelly's second book: Rickenbacker Guitars: From the Frying Pan into the Fireglo, written by Kelly and designed and photographed by his brother Paul, with a foreword by Ron O'Keefe.
 Kelly is currently researching a new book on the subject of Vox guitars manufactured during the 1960s.